stac-utils/pgstac/CONTRIBUTING.md

 # Development - Contributing

-PGStac uses a dockerized development environment.
+PgSTAC uses a dockerized development environment.
 However, it still needs a local install of pypgstac to allow an editable install inside the docker container.
 This is installed automatically if you have set up a virtual environment for the project.
 Otherwise